Ezra F. Vogel: Biography

 Ezra Vogel was born to Joseph and Edith Vogel, a family of Jewish immigrants in 1930 in Delaware, Ohio.
-As a child, he helped his father in the family's clothing store, which was called The People's Store.
+As a child, he helped his father in the family's clothing store, known as The People's Store.
 He graduated from Ohio Wesleyan University in 1950, and maintained close ties with his alma mater for the rest of his life, donating royalties from his books and returning to campus frequently.
 While at Ohio Wesleyan, Vogel was a member of the Beta Sigma Tau fraternity (later merged with the Pi Lambda Phi fraternity).

 He was drafted to serve two years in the U.S. Army without seeing combat during the Korean War.
 The service involved working for a psychiatric unit of a military hospital.
 After discharge, Vogel enrolled in the Department of Social Relations at Harvard and graduated with his PhD in 1958.
 His advisor was Talcott Parsons.
-After two years of field work in Japan, he worked as an assistant professor at Yale University from 1960–1961, but returned to Harvard for post-doctoral work on Chinese language and history.
-He was appointed as a Lecturer in 1964, later becoming a tenured professor; he remained at Harvard until his retirement.
+After two years of field work in Japan, he worked as an assistant professor at Yale University from 1960 to 1961, but returned to Harvard for post-doctoral work on Chinese language and history.
+He was appointed as a lecturer in 1964, later becoming a tenured professor; he remained at Harvard until his retirement.

-Vogel was involved with several research groups during his career.
-He was director of Harvard's East Asian Research Center from 1972–1977 and Chairman of the Council for East Asian Studies from 1977–1980.
-He also was director of the Program on US–Japan Relations at the Center for International Affairs from 1980–1987, and was named Honorary Director upon stepping down.
-He was Director of the Fairbank Center for Chinese Studies from 1973–1975 and 1995–1999.
-He was the founding director of the Asia Center (1997–1999).
+Vogel was involved with several research centers during his career.
+He was director of Harvard's East Asian Research Center from 1972 to 1977 and chairman of the Council for East Asian Studies from 1977 to 1980.
+He also was director of the Program on US–Japan Relations at the Center for International Affairs from 1980 to 1987, and was named honorary director upon stepping down.
+He was director of the Fairbank Center for Chinese Studies from 1973 to 1975 and from 1995 to 1999.
+He was founding director of the Asia Center (1997–1999).
 He retired on June 30, 2000.

-Vogel was married to Charlotte Ikels, professor of anthropology at Case Western University.
-He had three children with his first wife, Suzanne Hall Vogel: David, Steven (who became a political scientist), and Eve.
+Vogel was married to Charlotte Ikels, professor of anthropology at Case Western Reserve University.
+He had three children with his first wife, Suzanne Hall Vogel: David, Steven (who became a political scientist), and Eve Vogel (a geography professor).

-Vogel died in Mount Auburn Hospital in Cambridge, Massachusetts, on December 20, 2020.
-He was 90 years old.
+Vogel died in Mount Auburn Hospital in Cambridge, Massachusetts, on December 20, 2020, at the age of 90.